adrys-lab/access-log-monitor-service/README.md

 ## Usage and How to Test end-to-end
 * I found a useful tool to generate fake http access logs, called FLOG -> https://github.com/mingrammer/flog
 * tested locally with `flog -f apache_common -o /var/log/access.log -t log -n 4000 -w` generating 4000 log lines.
-    *  step 1 - package the service with `mvn clean package`
+    *  step 1 - package the service with `mvn clean package -DskipTests=true`
     *  step 2 - start docker dependencies with `docker-compose up`
     *  step 3 - execute the service such as with IntelliJ or open a terminal and executing `java -jar ./app/target/access-log-monitor-service.jar`
-    *  step 4 - open a terminal and execute `flog -f apache_common -o /var/log/access.log -t log -n 4000 -w` for generate log files. it should respond `/var/log/access.log is created.`
+    *  step 4 - open a terminal and execute `flog -f apache_common -o /tmp/access.log -t log -n 4000 -w` for generate log files. it should respond `/tmp/access.log is created.`
     *  step 5 - go to see the stats/alerts generated log at: `./logs/access-log-monitor-service.log`
     *  step 6 - go to see the stats/alerts generated json at: `,/json/access-log-monitor-service.json`
     *  step 7 - see how the alerts are being displayed and at some point it will reach HIGH TRAFFIC, after, descending to RECOVER and finally NO ALERT.